itswadesh/anne-docs2/docs/admin-manual.md

 #### Store Bank Account

-In This section store owner can fill account details, so order amount reflect in that account.
+In This section store owner can fill account details, so the order amount reflects in that account.

 ![Image](./anne/store-bussiness-detail.png)